 - All activity is conducted through the CommServe server; therefore, it is important that communication between the CommServe server and all CommCell environment resources is always available.

 The CommServe server contains the Microsoft SQL metadata database that stores the CommCell environment members, settings, and managed data.
 Because a distributed, two-tiered indexing system for tracking managed data is used, the size of the metadata database is controlled.
-For information on increasing security for the CommServe database, review the Security Best Practices white paper.
+For information on increasing security for the CommServe database, see Securing the CommServe Computer.

 You can use the Build Your Own Reports feature to create custom reports using the CommServe database as a data source.
 For information about the tables and columns in the CommServe database, see CommCell Views or go to the Commvault Database Tables page available on the Cloud Services website.
 You must have a user account on the Cloud Services website.
 For instructions, see Getting Access to the Cloud Services Web Site.